Introduction to the helminthR package

 locations

 .
-These names can be given to the
+These names can be used to subset the existing

 host-parasite associations recorded in France.